pawelc/docs/read_papers.md

 Generative model enhanced with memory trained using Using multi sample stochastic lower bound for log likelihood.
 The memory is addressed by discrete random variable which also have approximate posterior.
 So it uses hard attention.
 Tehy mention that their addressing would be plugin replacement for soft addressing used in "GENERATIVE TEMPORAL MODELS WITH MEMORY"

+# Learning context-free grammars: Capabilities and limitations of a recurrent neural network with an external stack memory
+Im this paper from 1992 authors already used RNN with external memory (stack in this case).
+RNN at each time step receives previous state, input and value from the stack.
+The output is the output, state and the categorical action which is used to decide if we should push, pop, or no-op from the stack.
+It looks they also used curriculum learning.
+They called it Neural Network Pushdown Automaton.

+# End-To-End Memory Networks
+The authors propose differentiable architecture for question answersing.
+All sentences are encoded into internal representation, the output is encoded separately.
+Based on internal representation we create weight vector over the output.
+Question is also embeded and this embeding is summed with output.
+This computation can be chained like in RNN but input at each level is output from the previous layer and all the input sentences.
+Authors try different kinds of parameter tieing between layers.
+The layers represent number of think times before network computes the answer.